The best day trips from Canberra

 Among the reasons Canberra locals love their city is the fact that, nearby, there are numerous locations from which to craft a day trip.
 A three-hour stint on the road will land you either at the beach or the snow.
 Closer to home, charming small villages and towns such as Gundaroo, Bungendore and Braidwood offer a calm contrast to the hip inner city streets of the nation's capital.
 In a nutshell: Canberra's surrounds are all about natural beauty, character-laden stone buildings and air so clean you'll want it bottled.

-Rise early and travel an hour east to Braidwood, a hotspot for antique and retro-collectable stores such as Bernadoff and the Stur Gallery.
+You'll want to spend the entire day in Braidwood, a mecca for antique and retro-collectable stores such as Bernardoff and the Stur Gallery.
 Make your first stop the tucked away DOJO Bread for a loaf of artisan sourdough or a gourmet, handmade pie.
 Next, enjoy brunch and a coffee at the artfully styled Albion Café.
 Drive back towards Canberra before dropping in at biodynamic vineyard Lark Hill Winery for lunch and a taste of Canberra's cool-climate wine.
 On your way home via Macs Reef Road, join a truffle hunt – in which dogs locate truffles underground – at Blue Frog Truffle Farm.
 Hunts take place over eight weeks in winter and are held on Wednesdays and Sundays.

 Fuel up with scrumptious coffee and pastries at Silo Bakery in Kingston before hiring ski gear at Straight Line Ski and Scuba in the nearby precinct of Fyshwick.
 You'll pass by the townships of Bredbo and Cooma en route to the Snowy Mountains.
 After arcing past the serene vista of Lake Jindabyne, weave a path to Thredbo or Perisher Blue Ski Resort and ski the day away, taking in the sight of snow weighing down the branches of Australian gum trees.
 Leave time for an après-ski aperitif of sour apple or Williams pear schnapps at the Wild Brumby Distillery, just outside Jindabyne, on your journey back along the Monaro Highway.